FollHaus/dashboard/README.md

 $ yarn run test:cov
 ```

+## Sales

+The `SaleService` automatically recalculates stock levels and total price when updating a sale.
+If the product is changed, the service restores the inventory of the old product and deducts the quantity from the new one.

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.